7 minutes estimated reading time

 While the developers claim that it has green credentials and is a harbinger of a low carbon future, there are concerns about its effect on local fauna, flora and migrating birds.

-Syd Mead created designs and conceptual art for clients including Ford Motor Company, Philips Electronics,
+Syd Mead created designs and conceptual art for clients including Ford Motor Company and Philips Electronics.

 In the 1970s and 1980s, Mead and his company provided architectural renderings, both interior and exterior, for clients including Intercontinental Hotels, 3D International, Harwood Taylor & Associates, Don Ghia, Gresham & Smith and Philip Koether Architects.